Private Project

 Prabodh is a filmmaker whose journey into cinema began with an unexpected passion for international wildlife documentaries.
 What started as a hobby quickly evolved into a full-time profession, laying the foundation for a diverse and illustrious career.

 Prabodh’s cinematic journey began as an assistant director.
-Over the years, he has collaborated with some of the most esteemed names in global cinema, including Roland Joffe, Goran Paskaljevic, Jonathan Nolan, Michael Fischer, Alexis Spariac, Jeffery Brown, William Ried, Meghna Gupta, and Devashish Makhija.
+Over the years, he has collaborated with some of the most esteemed names in global cinema, including Roland Joffe, Goran Paskaljevic, Michael Fischer, Alexis Spariac, Jeffery Brown, William Ried, Meghna Gupta, and Devashish Makhija.

 As a director, Prabodh’s vision is deeply rooted in telling stories that resonate on both an emotional and social level.
 His debut feature, My Home, is a testament to this ethos—a tender exploration of migration’s impact on families, weaving themes of longing, resilience, and systemic inequality.